 Beavers are a true keystone species in our region.
 They transform small forest streams into sunny ponds that provide habitat for both their families and a wide variety of other plants and animals.
-At the same time, beavers’ homesteading results in the recharge of water tables and the mitigation of erosion and sudden flooding events along major rivers.
+At the same time, beavers’ homesteading results in the recharge of water tables and the reduction of erosion and sudden flooding events along major rivers.
 Their activities ultimately produce a patchwork of sediment-rich, biodiverse beaver meadows and wetlands all across the Northeastern Woodlands.

-On this website, you can also find several games related to beavers including a singing, circle game for K – 3rd graders which features an acting and guessing component .
+On this website, you’ll also find several lively games related to beavers including a singing, circle game for K – 3rd graders which features an acting and guessing component .
 It’s called “When the Beavers Build their Dam.”
 There’s also a chasing and collecting game that would work well with this project for 3rd and 4th graders.
 It’s called “Parental Care,” and is actually suitable for older students too.
-(I just think that this diorama project might not be challenging enough for youngsters older than 4th grade).
-The two games are described in the post titled Natural Start Alliance Conference: Traditional Games Workshop – A Draft of the Activities Collection “Circling the Sun, Racing the Wind.”
-You’ll find both of the games described in detail (with correlations to the Next Generation Science Standards).
-The melody for “When the Beavers Build their Dam,” is available separately in an audio file on the post entitled Natural Start Alliance Conference Traditional Games Workshop – Song Lyrics and Melodies “There”s a Mosquito in these Woods” and ‘When the Beavers Build a Dam.”
-Combining a visual arts project with a field trip and a lively game can creates a very enjoyable and memorable learning environment for all involved!EB-Beaver-Family-Diorama
+Those games are described in a pdf accessible on a page titled Natural Start Alliance Conference: Traditional Games Workshop – A Draft of the Activities Collection “Circling the Sun, Racing the Wind.”
+The playing descriptions also include correlations to the Next Generation Science Standards.
+An audio version of a melody for the game “When the Beavers Build their Dam,” is available separately on the page titled “Natural Start Alliance Conference Traditional Games Workshop – Song Lyrics and Melodies ‘There”s a Mosquito in these Woods’ and ‘When the Beavers Build a Dam.’ ” Combining visual arts projects with a field trip and a lively game or two can create a very enjoyable and memorable learning experience for all involved!